Credits and costs

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-Applicants likewise should have completed at least three years of post-undergraduate, professional work experience.
+Applicants likewise should have completed about three years of post-undergraduate, professional work experience.
 Managerial or team leadership experience is preferred, but not required.
 Less experienced candidates will be considered at the discretion of the program director.

 What You Need